eligemejor/GWT-keyword-analysis/README.md

 To run the analysis on your site, first download a data set of search data:

-1. Go to "Traffic > Search Queries"
+1. Go to "Traffic > Search Queries" (for example https://www.google.com/webmasters/tools/top-search-queries?siteUrl=http%3A%2F%2Fwww.example.com%2F)
 2. Select a date range
 3. Select "Show [500] rows"
 4. In the URL, replace "grid.s=500" with "grid.s=10000" (or some very large number)